Translocation - when houses emigrate

 The architect Christoph Grafe on the process of translocation

 On 8 March 1960, UNESCO asked for international help to save the temples in Abu Simbel.
-They were in danger of being destroyed during the construction of the Aswan Dam.
+They were in danger of being destroyed during the construction of the Aswan High Dam.
 Among the numerous proposals and plans to save the buildings, a Swedish project was awarded the contract in June 1963.
-The temple was completely dismantled and rebuilt on a 64 metre higher level.
+The temple was completely deconstructed and rebuilt on a 64 metre higher level.
 This process is known as translocation and also affected the so-called Varresbeck manor in Wuppertal-Elberfeld in 1972.
-Christoph Grafe, professor of architecture at the University of Wuppertal, knows more about relocating buildings.
+Christoph Grafe, professor of Architecture at the University of Wuppertal, knows more about structure relocation.

 Abu Simbel Temple -